Making the Translated AnyScript Model Move#

 AnyExp2Solidworks Configuration

-Firstly, let us look at two mates at the ‘Mate_Config1’ configuration of the top assembly.
+Firstly, let us look at two mates in the ‘Mate_Config1’ configuration of the top assembly.
 All the mates which were used in this configuration can be classified as one of the standard mate types of SOLIDWORKS.
 Let us find the mates, which are defined between the ‘MainBase<1>’ and ‘BeamType2<1>’ components.

 Mate Type